risky998/PokerBot/background /Poker Game Theory.md

 player to deviate from this strategy.
 The idea here is that there is no player that can change their own strategy to improve on their own expectation.

+__MES Equilibrium Strategies__:
+Equilibirum Strategies are maximally exploitative when they are played against unexploitable opponents so they get the properties of MES:

+- Individual hands are played in the most profitable way possible, GTO never involves playing a hand less profitably than it should be played.
+- Strictly dominated strategies will not be part of the equilibrium as they will never be profitable.
+- The only way a hand can be played in more than one way at the equilibrium is if multiple strategic choices have the same EV.

+### The Indifference Principle:
+The only way a poker hand can be played in two different ways at the equilibirum is if both of the actions that are being played have the same EV.
+There is an idea of mutual indifference.
+If a player is indifferent between two options it, must be because their opponent is making them so.